realyusufismail/realyusufismail/README.md

-You can donate to me here https://gofund.me/abdcb233
+You can donate to me here https://gofund.me/abdcb233 or here https://opencollective.com/yusufi